garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Incomplete (Missing) Data.md

 4. Certain data may not be considered important at the time of entry
 5. Data history or changes of the data not recorded (Forget to update data)

-Missing data may need to be inferred
+## Missing data may need to be inferred
-- Some algorithms cannot handle those values $\rightarrow$ [[Linear Regression]]
+- Some algorithms cannot handle those values $\rightarrow$ [[Linear Regression]] requires all values to be present